WeRockTech/werocktech.github.io/_posts/2017-04-01-Blog-Accessibility-Hackathon.md

 <p>They came up with another idea called MatchMaker using the Intel Edison which matched jobseekers with employers, called the ‘Tinder for employment’.</p>

-<p>Johan Gustafson and Olle Lundin from Team Swedish Mafia also came up with the idea of a job-matching app for the non-Intel Edison category.
-Along with the rest of their team, including Jason Davis and Mikael Holmgren, they also prototyped SNAPP for the Intel Edison category.
-This idea using face-detection technology was positively received as a potential future replacement for guide dogs.</p>
+<p>Johan Gustafson, Jason Davis, Mikael Holmgren and Olle Lundin from Team Swedish Mafia came up with an idea for a job-matching app in the non-Intel Edison category called WordMatch.</p>

 <h2>Feedback from the event</h2>